-Navigating to Recent Locations
+Navigating Recent Locations and Changes

 ReSharper keeps track of your actions and navigation history, and offers some commands that let you navigate to places where you have edited or just studied the code.

-The lists of viewed/edited files are saved separately for each solution you open and it is saved when you close the solution.
+The lists of viewed/edited files are stored separately for each solution you open and it is saved when you close the solution.
 This means that you can invoke this command as soon as you open a solution to get the list of the files you worked with in previous working sessions.

 Navigating to recently viewed files